julianjica/stopwatch/README.md

 # ⏱️ Stopwatch Logger

 A simple terminal stopwatch script that logs elapsed time and task descriptions to a CSV file — using `termdown` if available, or falling back to a built-in mode if not.
-Additionally, a **dashboard** is provided to visualize the time spent on tasks and categories.
+Additionally, a **terminal dashboard** is provided to visualize the time spent on tasks and categories.

 ---